Aromatherapy for your liver

 Detox your liver

 There are many natural ways to detoxify and support your liver.
 You can have a daily preventive action or a seasonal way to help your liver, with a week or two of liver detox.

 The benefit of using plants is that your liver will be more likely to recognize and benefit from them, and not to suffer as it would with most of the medication that it has to process.
 Some plants are well-known to be liver plants, and other deserve to be talked about.

 Here is my list :

-It mostly grows in Hawaï, it looks like a thistle.
+It mostly grows in Hawaï, and looks like a thistle.

 People suffering from the following diseases will benefit from it: